CurveDocs/curve-resources/docs/crv-token/vecrv.md

 ### **veCRV decay**

 The amount of veCRV a user has will decay over time as their unlock date draws closer.
-The `lockTime` parameter in the equation above should more aptly be called `lockTimeLeft` as a user's veCRV is recalculated every day.
+The `lockTime` parameter in the equation above should more aptly be called `lockTimeLeft` as a user's veCRV is constantly recalculated.
 There are two ways a user can change their lock.
 They can add to their lock or they can extend their lock.
 What happens in both situations and how it affects their veCRV and the decay is shown in the charts below.

 #### **Extending Locks**